rancher/rancher/docs/infrastructure/containers/index.md

 **Option 2: Automatically pick a host matching scheduling rules** By selecting this option, you have the flexibility to choose your scheduling rules.
 Any host that follows all the rules is a host that could have the container started on.
 You can add rules by clicking on the **+** button.

 For each rule, you select a **condition** of the rule.
 There are 4 different conditions, which define how strict the rule must be followed.
 The **field** determines which field you want the rule to be applied to.
-The **key** and **value** are the values which you want the field to be checked against. <span class="highlight">Rancher will spread the distribution of containers on the applicable hosts based on the load of each host.
-Depending on the condition chosen will determine what the applicable hosts are.</span>
+The **key** and **value** are the values which you want the field to be checked against.
+Rancher will spread the distribution of containers on the applicable hosts based on the load of each host.
+Depending on the condition chosen will determine what the applicable hosts are.

 _Conditions_